Zero impact expedition 2025 - sustainable slow travel

 From a carbon accounting perspective, that single decision outweighed months of hitchhiking, biking, night buses, and sleeping outside.

-The data shows this clearly — and without judgment.
+The data shows this clearly.

 6. 2025 in Numbers: What the Carbon Footprint Data of my travel once around the world without flying reveals

-• Total distance traveled: 46.5 km
+• Total distance traveled: 46,500 km

-• Total emissions (all categories): 8 t CO₂e
+• Total emissions (all categories): 9.5 t CO₂e

 Average German CO₂ footprint: